sendinblue/APIv3-typescript-library/README.md

 ## Getting Started

-Please follow the [installation](#installation) instruction and execute the following sample code JS code :
+Once you have [installed](#installation) the node module in your project, you can execute the following sample code JS code :

 ```javascript
 // For getAccount API